Convex-Dev/design/cad/019_assets/README.md

 Assets may be owned by either user accounts or actors.
 In the latter case, it should be expected that the actor implements code able to manage the assets that it owns.

-Assets SHOULD be transferrable, i.e. it should be possible for a quantity of an asset to be transferred from one owned to another.
+Assets SHOULD be transferable, i.e. it should be possible for a quantity of an asset to be transferred from one owned to another.

 ### Offers and Acceptance